 The parties to the planning agreement are the City and the landowner.
-The City will consider proposals for a developer that is not the landowner to enter into a planning agreement on a case by case basis.
-In such a case, the landowner must still be a party to the planning agreement for the purpose of consenting to the registration of the planning agreement on the certificate of title to the land and the enforcement rights granted to the City under the planning agreement.
+The City will consider proposals for a developer that is not the landowner to be a party to a planning agreement on a case by case basis.
+Without exception, the landowner must still be a party to the planning agreement for the purpose of consenting to the registration of the planning agreement on the certificate of title to the land and the enforcement rights granted to the City under the planning agreement.